MajidGitHubRepos/MRegTest/README.md

 3. You can import the project inside your workspase simply from the ```File``` menue in Eclipse and then select ```import...```, and finally ```Archive File```.

-4. Once the MReplayer imported successfuly, you can see the source code of MReplayer, as well as MDebugger and mxgraph projects. below is a brief    description of these projects:
+4. Once the MRegTest imported successfuly, you can see the source code of MDebugger and mxgraph projects. below is a brief description of these projects:
     ```
     MDebugger   --> contains the transfromations' scripts that allows to instument the model.
     mxgraph    --> provides webUI for MReplayer and allows the user to controll the replay and inspect values at any given time.